-The MOFCOM and NDRC promulgated on June 28, 2018 the Special Administrative Measures for Market Access of Foreign Investment (Negative List) (Year 2018) and further amended it on June 30, 2019, on June 23, 2020 and on December 27, 2021 into the Special Administrative Measures for Market Access of Foreign Investment (Negative List) (Year 2021), or the Negative List, which took effect on January 1, 2022.
+The MOFCOM and NDRC promulgated on December 27, 2021 the Special Administrative Measures for Market Access of Foreign Investment (Negative List) (2021 Edition), or the Negative List, which took effect on January 1, 2022.
 Specifically, the Negative List provides that foreign investors shall hold no more than 50% of the equity interests in a service provider operating certain value-added telecommunications services other than for e-commerce, domestic multi-party communication, store and forward class and call center.